 Gunman dead after shooting at Resorts World Manila

-MANILA: A man who fired shots inside a casino in the Philippine capital is dead, authorities said on Friday (Jun 2).
+MANILA: A man who fired shots inside a casino in the Philippine capital apparently killed himself on Friday (Jun 2), the national police chief said, after initially claiming police shot the assailant dead.

+"The lone gunman is already neutralised.
+He is dead.
+He burned himself inside the hotel room," police chief Ronald Dela Rosa told reporters outside.

+"He lay down on the bed, covered himself with a thick blanket, apparently poured petrol on the blanket and burned himself."

+Dela Rosa made the comments about an hour after claiming in a television interview that police had shot the gunman dead.

 "He's dead.
-He was killed by our troops," national police chief Ronald dela Rosa told the GMA television network.
+He was killed by our troops," Dela Rosa had told the GMA television network.

-However, Manila police chief Oscar Albayalde said the man committed suicide by setting himself alight.
-"Our assessment is he burned himself.
-He committed suicide," he said in a radio interview.
+Dela Rosa did not explain to reporters why he initially claimed police killed the man.

 Earlier, people ran screaming out of Resorts World Manila, which is across a road from one of the main terminals of the Philippines' international airport, after the gunman fired what police chief dela Rosa said was an M4 assault rifle.